thinkshout/thinkshout/_case_studies/splc.md

     In redesigning their website, we helped them better tell their story through digital journalism and data visualization.
 We also solidified their platform and implemented measures to keep the site secure.

-    Our redesign of the Southern Poverty Law Center site was voted the People's Voice winner in the Law Category of the 2016 [Webby Awards](http://webbyawards.com/), and was named an Honoree in the Best Practices category.
+    Our redesign of the Southern Poverty Law Center site was voted the People's Voice winner in the Websites - Law category of the 2016 [Webby Awards](http://webbyawards.com/), and was named an Honoree in the Best Practices category.

 cs-sections: